alonrbar/easy-template-x/README.md

     "Dont worry be happy": {
         _type: 'rawXml',
         xml: '<w:sym w:font="Wingdings" w:char="F04A"/>',
-        replaceParagraph: false,  // optional - should the plugin replace an entire paragraph or just the tag itself }
+        replaceParagraph: false,  // Optional - should the plugin replace an entire paragraph or just the tag itself }
 }
 ```